 I thought that if I could only see through my father’s eyes, I could travel and experience all of those magnificent things.
 I developed an undying belief that there are beautiful places in the world and someday I belonged there.
 I was five when my father left us.

 Life Takes a Dark & Dramatic Turn

 My older brother and I were left in the care of a young and inexperienced mother to fend for ourselves.
-The comforts of a middle-class were over.
+The comforts of a middle-class life were over.
 Dad was soon incommunicado with us and slowly, but surely, what once was a life of comfort and security, became a nightmare.

 Money was limited.
 Our house was gone.
 Many of our friends disappeared as quickly as our social status.
 My oldest brother at the age of 16, the man of the family, decided to migrate to Venezuela in hopes of a better life for himself.
-Then life, at its lowest point, reached bottom; my mother met a man that not only took the little bit of money remaining, but left us homeless, literally on the streets and my mom expecting my baby sister.
+Then life, at its lowest point, reached the bottom; my mother met a man that not only took the little bit of money remaining but left us homeless, literally on the streets and my mom expecting my baby sister.

 Garbage Bags, Our Only Pieces of Luggage

 Armed with garbage bags as our only pieces of luggage, we found ourselves staying with family and friends until I was thirteen years old.
 I swore to my mother and sister that I was taking over family responsibilities.

 At the tender age of thirteen, I began working for a living to support us and began making decisions for the three of us.
 I was determined to get out of our dark hole.
 It wasn’t someone else’s tunnel, it was my tunnel and I owned it!
 Someday, it would be my bitch!

 Self-Appointed Tour Guide